visgl/luma.gl/docs/upgrade-guide/upgrade-v9.md

 ### Effort Estimation

-Suddenly having to upgrade an existing to a new breaking API is never fun.
-A first step for application developers is often to assess how much effort an upgrade is likely to required.
+Suddenly having to upgrade an existing application to a new breaking API version is never fun.
+A first step for application developers is often to assess how much effort an upgrade is likely to require.

-While it is impossible to assess exactly how much work will be required for a specific application, this section provides a few notes that may help give a better sense of what to expect:
+While it is impossible to assess here how much work will be required for a specific application, this section provides a few notes that may help give a better sense of what to expect:

 The general "structure" and abstraction level of the luma.gl API has not changed.
 While the v9 API changes will seem extensive at first:
   - A port of a luma.gl application to v9 should not require the application to be refactored or redesigned in any substantial way.